zx80/flask-simple-auth/DOCUMENTATION.md

   how to ensure that logging is initialized?
 - is it ok to have only token auth and add basic/param on a route?
   *not* ok with token & param, see `demo/fastapi-oauth2-jwt`
+- the doc and implementation should clarify exception handling, and possible overrides.

 ### Software Engineering